Scuba Diving Courses

 You point back to the anchor, and your buddy shrugs and signals you a bashful 'okay'.
 From there, you reorientate yourself and set a compass heading straight ahead.
 As you swim, you count kick cycles and note a slight cross-current running from left to right.
 After going a bit more than 45 metres, you know that you've missed it.
 You set a new course 90 degrees to your left, and you run right into the reef.
 Glancing behind, you see that everybody else was following you, so you were glad you did a great job!

-The only difference between what you and your buddy did was that you used a compass and payed attention to navigation cues in the environment.
-You learned the basics in your PADI Open Water Diver Course, but the best way to really nail navigation skills is in the PADI Underwater Navigator course.
+The only difference between what you and your buddy did was that you used a compass and paid attention to navigation cues in the environment.
+You learned the basics in your PADI Open Water Diver Course, but the best way to really nail navigation skills is in the PADI Underwater Navigator specialty course.
 As a PADI Underwater Navigator, you save time and air because you get where you're going via the most efficient route, and you avoid long surface swims because you find your way to and from the boat or entry/exit point entirely underwater.

 During your PADI Underwater Navigator programme you'll go on 3 open water scuba dives, familiarising yourself with the skills, knowledge, planning, organisation, procedures, techniques, problems, hazards and enjoyment of underwater navigation.